SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_6dof_imu_bmi270/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install the "BMI270 - 6DOF IMU Breakout (Sparkfun)" component.
+- **Third Party Hardware Drivers** extension must be enabled for the project to install the "BMI270 - 6DOF IMU Breakout (Sparkfun)" component.

 ## How It Works #

 After you flash the code and power the connected boards, the application starts running automatically.
 Use Putty/Tera Term (or another program) to read the values of the serial output.
-Note that the "EFR32xG24 Explorer Kit" or the "SiWx917 Wi-Fi 6 and Bluetooth LE 8 MB Flash SoC Pro Kit" uses the default baud rate of 115200.
+Note that the Kit uses the default baud rate of 115200.

 First, the main program initializes the driver, configs some parameters and checks communication with the bmi270 device.
 After that, it read the accelerometer, gyroscope and temperature data periodically.
 There is a periodic timer in the code, which determines the sampling intervals; the default sampling interval rate is 500 ms. If you need more frequent sampling, it is possible to change the value of the macro "READING_INTERVAL_MSEC" in the "app.c" file.
 The screenshot of the console is shown in the image below: